ATLAS.ti is proud to offer the first of many truly automated features, powered by the world-leading GPT models from OpenAI.

 Please note that AI Coding is a beta feature.
 You are welcome to use it freely, and we welcome your feedback on all aspects of it.

-You can access AI Coding via the Analysis menu, the Documents button in the main toolbar, or in the Analysis section in the document or document group context menus.
+You can access AI Coding via the Analysis or Document ribbons, or in the Analysis section in the document or document group context menus.

 Start by selecting the documents or document groups you want ATLAS.ti to code for you.
 After clicking "Start Coding," ATLAS.ti will ask if you want to proceed and show you a rough estimate of the time it will take to process your data.